vvvasu/EncryptedCANMessage/README.md

 # EncryptedCANMessage
-This an experiment to make awareness of how the CANBUS messages could encrypt with symmetric cryptographic functions
+This was an experiment to make awareness of how the CANBUS messages could encrypt with symmetric cryptographic functions

 #Instruction for the project deployment